Rockhounding in Bancroft

 Beginner Rockhound

 A beginner is still learning basic geology and mineral identification.
 Most attractive or shiny rocks are exciting, and familiar environments like rock farms or crystal shops feel most comfortable.
-This is a necessary and valuable stage, it sorts "the wheat from the chaff", those who dabble on the surface and those who are willing to give it their all, but you gotta start somewhere.
+This is a necessary and valuable step, it sorts "the wheat from the chaff", those who dabble on the surface and those who are willing to give it their all, but you gotta start somewhere.

 Intermediate Rockhound